 Located right next to the museum, Big Trees Trail is one of the best short and easy hikes you can do in Sequoia.
-This loop trail takes you completely around the meadow and provides amazing views of a lot of massive sequoias as well as the beautiful meadow itself.
-I highly recommend you take the time to explore this trail, here is all the information.
+This loop trail takes you completely around the meadow and provides impressive views of a lot of massive sequoias as well as the beautiful meadow itself.
+I highly recommend you take the time to explore this trail; here is all the information.

 - 1.5 miles round trip

 - This information is from my visit in 2015

 From the parking lot for the museum, you will head down the small hill and connect with the Big Trees Trail.
 From here, you will immediately see the meadow and the path that you can start.
 It doesn’t matter which direction you go as both ways will lead you back to the same spot.
 I went to the right of the sign when I went.